Red Rock Resorts (RRR)

 Red Rock Resorts Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Red Rock Resorts’s annualized revenue growth of 8.8% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
+Red Rock Resorts’s recent performance shows its demand has slowed as its annualized revenue growth of 8% over the last two years was below its five-year trend.
 Note that COVID hurt Red Rock Resorts’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
 Red Rock Resorts Year-On-Year Revenue Growth

-Red Rock Resorts also breaks out the revenue for its three most important segments: Casino, Dining, and Hotel, which are 67.2%, 18%, and 8.7% of revenue.
-Over the last two years, Red Rock Resorts’s revenues in all three segments increased.
-Its Casino revenue (Blackjack, Poker) averaged year-on-year growth of 9.1% while its Dining (food and beverage) and Hotel (overnight stays) revenues averaged 9.6% and 5.8%.
+Red Rock Resorts also breaks out the revenue for its three most important segments: Casino, Dining, and Hotel, which are 67%, 18.2%, and 9.2% of revenue.
+Over the last two years, Red Rock Resorts’s Casino (Blackjack, Poker) and Dining (food and beverage) revenues averaged year-on-year growth of 7.3% and 2% while its Hotel revenue (overnight stays) averaged 8.9% declines.
 Red Rock Resorts Quarterly Revenue by Segment

-Looking ahead, sell-side analysts expect revenue to grow 2.5% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will face some demand challenges.

 6. Operating Margin